AndrewL1498/AndrewL1498/README.md

-<h1>Hi, I'm Andrew!
+<h1>Hi, I'm Andrew!<br><br>

   I'm a software developer, audio engineer and fitness coach that specializes in helping men in the tech industry get in shape.

-Below you can find links to projects as well as my youtube channel for fitness.
+  Below you can find links to my projects as well as my youtube channel for fitness.</h1>

 <h2>👨‍💻 Software Development Projects:</h2>